-From big screen TVs, built-in tropical aquaria and deep tissue massage chairs, the dental experience has come a long way from the dental offices of the past.
+From big screen TVs, built-in tropical aquaria and deep tissue massage chairs, the luxury dental experience has come a long way from the dental offices of the past.

 Luxury Dentistry vs Affordable Dental: Can One Clinic Include Both Aspects?

-Gone are the days of being on hold while the receptionist checks the appointment book.
+Gone are the days of being on hold while the dental clinic receptionist checks the appointment book.
 Dental offices now offer convenient online scheduling so patients can make their own appointments when it occurs to them during their busy schedule.
 Practitioners offer virtual consultations too; patients can upload a photo, submit details about the symptoms or type of work they’d like done.
-Their clinician then diagnoses, plans and sends their personalised treatment options.
+Their clinician then diagnoses, plans and sends their personalised dental treatment options.

 Holistic dentistry services are on the increase.
 Patients are treated not simply as a set of teeth but in combination with their body as a whole.
 Allergies, chemical sensitivities and autoimmune deficiencies are reason some require this approach.
 Holistic dentistry also includes the safe removal of mercury fillings, and treatment for bite realignment.
 Neck pain, a persistently tender jaw, severe headaches and bruxism can cause a range of dental and secondary issues, and dramatically impact facial aesthetic.

 Dentists have always endeavoured to make dental visits convenient, comfortable and painless for all their patients.
 It’s imperative from the perspective of both patient and practitioner because distress is equally difficult to deal with; treating a frightened patient makes an intricate procedure even harder.
 The industry is very aware of dental anxiety, the usefulness of holistic approaches, and the tight schedules of busy professionals.
-Their knowledge and training in oral health is becoming vastly expanded with the tailoring of extra services that put a smile on their patients and strengthens rapport.
+Their knowledge and training in oral health is becoming vastly expanded with the tailoring of extra luxury dental services that put a smile on their patients and strengthens rapport.